degi/rfallow/README.md

 Is the R implementation of the original FALLOW model developed by ICRAF

-To run the program, type this in R:
+Run the program by typing this in R:

     library(shiny)
     runGitHub("rfallow", "degi")